-There’s a gap in charting libraries that nobody talks about directly, but everyone has felt.
-You want your charts to look like they belong in The Economist or a Chartr newsletter.
-Clean typography, proper source attribution, a headline that carries the insight.
-But the library you’re using gives you a default bar chart that screams “made with a library,” and the path from there to editorial polish is 200 lines of config overrides, CSS hacks, and fighting the framework’s opinions about where labels should go.
+You know the gap.
+You want your charts to look like they belong in The Economist or a Chartr newsletter: clean typography, proper source attribution, a headline that carries the insight.
+But the library you’re using gives you a default bar chart that screams “made with a library,” and getting from there to editorial polish means CSS hacks, fighting the framework’s opinions about where labels go, and a bunch of time you’d rather spend on the actual analysis.
+Most teams just ship the defaults and move on.
+The juice isn’t worth the squeeze.

 What OpenChart Actually Is